-Marquette is 11-4-2 all time against Providence.
+Marquette is 11-4-3 all time against Providence.
 That’s the good news.
-The bad news is that the Friars have won each of the last four meetings dating back to the 2017 meeting in Milwaukee.
-The Golden Eagles have not beaten PC in Milwaukee since 2015.
+The bad news is that the Golden Eagles are winless against the Friars in the last five meetings with four straight losses and then last year’s 2-2 draw in Milwaukee.
+MU hasn’t won in Rhode Island since 2016.

-Marquette is 10-2-0 all time against Villanova.
-The two losses came in 2017 and 2018, snapping a run of eight straight wins with eight straight shutouts, but the Golden Eagles have won both of the last two matches with scores of 3-1.
+Marquette is 11-2-0 all time against Villanova.
+The two losses came in 2017 and 2018, snapping a run of eight straight wins with eight straight shutouts, but the Golden Eagles have bounced back to win the last three meetings, including a 1-0 contest in Milwaukee a year ago.